Sonyae Elise

-Sonyae Elise is an American singer-songwriter based in Los Angeles who won the inaugural and only season of Platinum Hit, a Bravo American television channel show about competing emerging songwriters.
+Sonyae Elise Covington is an American singer and songwriter.
+Based in Los Angeles, she won the inaugural and only season of Platinum Hit, an American television show on Bravo about competing emerging songwriters.
+Her prize included US$100,000 as a cash prize, an RCA/Jive Records contract and a publishing deal with The Writing Camp.

-Her prizes included $100,000 as a cash prize, an RCA/Jive Records contract and a publishing deal with The Writing Camp.
-According to her interview with Billboard Magazine, Elise does not read music nor can she play any instruments.
+According to her interview with Billboard, Elise does not read music nor can she play any instruments.
 "I have a lot of old stuff at my mother's house, notebooks and things with scripts and lyrics written in them.
 I did a lot of theater – 'Grease,' 'The Lion King' – and I wanted to write music for plays.
 Lyrics came naturally to me.
-I listened to a lot of pop music and KRS-One and MC Lyte and I saw (writing) as a way to express my thoughts."
-For her winning song, she wrote "My Religion" which was released as a single after her victory.
+I listened to a lot of pop music and KRS-One and MC Lyte and I saw [writing] as a way to express my thoughts."
+For her winning song, she wrote "My Religion", which was released as her 2011 single after her victory.